-Most people have skincare concerns, whether it’s fine lines, discolouration, dry skin or a combination, and the point of a serum is that it provides a much more concentrated remedial layer than a moisturiser does.
+Most people have skincare concerns, whether it’s fine lines, dark spots, dry skin or a combination, and the point of a face serum is that it provides a much more concentrated remedial layer than a moisturiser does.
 A serum will sink into properly cleansed skin faster and should offer greater benefits.
-One good thing, despite the cost, is that you need very little product and so a small vial costing what seems to be a fortune can last a very long time.
+One good thing is that you need very little product and so a small vial costing what seems to be a fortune can last a very long time.

-So it’s established that a serum will benefit your face.
-You can either choose a serum which promises to ‘do it all’, or you can go by specific action such as brightening, or hydrating.
+So it’s established that a serum will benefit your face and you can’t start too early to use a serum.
+You can either choose a face serum which promises to ‘do it all’, or you can go by specific action such as brightening, or hydrating.

 5 Serums designed to brighten your skin.